spiral/docs/view/templater.md

 </body>
 </html>
 ```
-Are you can see parent value `<meta name="author" value="Spiral"/>` are still there.
+Are you can see the parent value `<meta name="author" value="Spiral"/>` is still there.
-You have no limitation on where to put parent block, it can be at the end of definition:
+You have no limitation on where you can put parent block.
+It can be at the end of definition:
 ```html
 <block:head>
     <meta name="keywords" value="keyword"/>